 INTELLECTUAL PROPERTY: Entrants retain ownership and all other rights to future use of the photographs they enter except for the following: Your entry to the contest constitutes your agreement to allow your entered photographs—and your name, city, and state—to be published as Winners in Florida Wildlife Federation publications and on the FWF website, and you grant to FWF and its licensees the perpetual, worldwide non-exclusive license to reproduce, distribute, display and create derivative works of the entry (along with a name credit) in connection with the FWF Photo Contest and promotion for the FWF Photo Contest, in any media now or hereafter known.

-DONATIONS: Donor warrants that his or her entry materials are original, do not infringe on any third party’s rights, and that participant has obtained any necessary permissions from any third party if a third party or third party’s property appears in the photograph.
-Donors retain ownership of their photos to use them as they wish, and grant FWF, its subsidiaries, affiliates and partners an irrevocable non-exclusive license to reproduce, publish, circulate or otherwise use the photographs.
+ENTRANTS: Entrants warrants that his or her entry materials are original, do not infringe on any third party’s rights, and that entrant has obtained any necessary permissions from any third party if a third party or third party’s property appears in the photograph.
+Entrants retain ownership of their photos, and grant FWF, its subsidiaries, affiliates and partners an irrevocable non-exclusive license to reproduce, publish, circulate or otherwise use the photographs

 CHOICE OF LAW: The contest is governed by the laws of the United States and is subject to applicable federal, state, and local laws and regulations.
 Entrant agrees that any and all disputes that cannot be resolved with the Florida Wildlife Federation, and causes of action arising out of or connected with the FWF Photo Contest, shall be resolved individually, without resort to any form of class action, before a court of competent jurisdiction in Leon County, Florida, which court shall apply the laws of the State of Florida without regard to conflicts of law.
 In any such dispute, Entrant shall under no circumstances, be entitled to claim punitive, incidental or consequential damages, or any other damages, including attorney’s fees, other than the Entrant’s entry fee (if any).
 Entrant hereby waives all rights to have damages multiplied or increased.